Skoda Kamiq SUV - Practicality & boot space

 If you regularly carry adult passengers, the Skoda Kamiq is the small SUV to buy, as rivals can’t match its rear-seat space.
 Having enough space for two six-footers to sit behind each other is very impressive in a car of this size, and the large windows help to make it feel airy and spacious.
 You’ll be able to spec a panoramic sunroof to flood the cabin with light, but this’ll cut into headroom slightly.

 There are a few storage cubbies dotted around the cabin and each door pocket can hold a large water bottle.

 We’re used to Skodas having enormous boots but the Kamiq prioritises interior space over outright luggage space.
 At 400 litres, it may not have as much boot space as the Renault Captur, but it equals the SEAT Arona and is even bigger than many family hatchbacks including the Ford Focus, Volkswagen Golf, Mazda3 and Mercedes A-Class.

 Lay the split-folding seats flat, and you’ll free up 1,395 litres.
 That’s only 15 litres shy of the Scala, and a sizeable 125 litres more than the Golf with its seats folded.
 A variable boot floor is available, meaning you can reduce the load lip and have a flat floor to carry bulky items.

-Regardless of which engine you choose, the Skoda Kamiq can tow a braked trailer weighing just over a 1,000kg.
-The lowest powered petrol can manage 1,150kg, while the top petrol pushes this figure up to 1,250kg, which is enough to tow a small to medium-sized caravan.
+Regardless of which engine you choose, the Skoda Kamiq can tow a braked trailer weighing just more than 1,000kg.
+The lowest-powered petrol can manage 1,000kg, while the top petrol pushes this figure up to 1,250kg, which is enough to tow a small to medium-sized caravan.